nblockchain/geewallet/CONTRIBUTING.md

-* Push each commit separately (instead of sending more than 1 commit in a single push), so that we can have a CI status for each commit in the MR. This is a best practice because it will make sure that the build is not broken in between commits (if this happens, future developers may have a hard time when trying to bisect bugs).
-If you have already pushed your commits to the remote in one push, this can be re-done by using the `scripts/gitpush.fsx` script, or this technique manually: https://stackoverflow.com/a/3230241/544947
+* Push each commit separately (instead of sending more than 1 commit in a single push), so that we can have a CI status for each commit in the MR. This is a best practice because it will make sure that the build is not broken in between commits (otherwise, future developers may have a hard time when trying to bisect bugs).
+If you have already pushed your commits to the remote in one push, this can be re-done by using the `scripts/gitpush1by1.fsx` script, or this technique manually: https://stackoverflow.com/a/3230241/544947
 * Git commit messages should follow this style: